Join Here | Log In

 Colon cancer, red meat, and personalized nutrition:

-In 2015, the World Health Organization included processed meat (e.g., sausages, ham, hot dogs, beef jerky) on its list of probable carcinogens.[ref]
+In 2015, the World Health Organization added processed meat (e.g., sausages, ham, hot dogs, beef jerky) to its list of probable carcinogens.[ref]
 The listing is based on several large epidemiological studies that show processed meat consumption increases the relative risk of colon cancer by 18-20%.

 For example, a meta-analysis combining data from 42 studies determined that consuming processed meat increased colon cancer risk by 20%.[ref]